Storms to drench, raise flood concerns again in northeastern US this weekend

 Those spending time outdoors or on the road in the region should keep an eye out for changing weather conditions.
 Persistent downpours can cause city streets and underpasses to rapidly fill with water.
 Small streams could rapidly overflow their banks.
 Forecasters advise residents to move away from windows if indoors should storms come calling.
 Tents, picnic pavilions and golf carts do not offer adequate protection from lightning.

-"In northernmost New York state and northern New England, the wet weather during the first part of the weekend may help to ease long-term abnormally dry to drought conditions," Anderson said.
-These areas have dodged a great deal of the rain other areas in the Northeast have experienced.

-On Sunday, slightly drier air is forecast to reach areas from northern Ohio to northern Maine.
+On Sunday, slightly drier air is forecast to reach areas from northern Ohio to much of Pennsylvania and Maryland, as well as northern Maine.
 This should result in significantly less shower and thunderstorm activity and may even be enough to prevent a downpour entirely.

 This dry push is likely to be a precursor of a slight pattern change for the region.